 1. He’s Cheating

 We’ll get this reason why your husband might not be interested in sex out of the way quickly.
 A lot of women jump to the conclusion that just because he’s not having sex with them, he must be having sex with someone else.
 Yes, this does sometimes happen.
-Look for a few signs of infidelity before you accuse your husband of having an affair, however.

 2. He’s Struggling with ED